Lynn Hollen Lees

 Marcia Martínez-Helfman joined the University as Associate Ombudsman in July 2011.
 To this role, she brings over 20 years experience in conflict resolution and human resources leadership in a broad range of business settings, including healthcare, financial services, telecommunications, technology, manufacturing and non-profits.
 Ms. Martínez-Helfman received her undergraduate and law degrees from the University of Pennsylvania and her Masters degree in Social Work from Washington University in St. Louis.

 Ms. Martínez-Helfman is the recipient of numerous awards, including the Philadelphia Business Journal's Woman of Distinction Award and Fannie Mae's Chairman's Award.
 She was also selected as a Fellow of Robert Wood Johnson's Urban Health Initiative for her community service and leadership.
-Ms. Martínez-Helfman has an extensive record of volunteer and community service, having served on numerous non-profit boards, including Congreso de Latinos Unidos, The Women's Law Project, Volunteers for the Indigent Program, the Hispanic Bar Association of Pennsylvania, and most recently as Commissioner of the Haverford Township Human Relations Commission, and as editor of The Independent Voice, the quarterly newsletter of the International Ombudsman Association, and currently serves on the IOA Title IX Task Force, which she chaired from 2014-2015.
+Ms. Martínez-Helfman has had an extensive record of volunteer and community service throughout her professional career, having served on numerous nonprofit boards, including Congreso de Latinos Unidos, Finanta, and the Hispanic Bar Association of Pennsylvania, and most recently as Commissioner of the Haverford Township Human Relations Commission.
+From 2013-2016 she was editor of The Independent Voice, the quarterly newsletter of the International Ombudsman Association, and currently serves on the IOA Title IX Task Force, which she chaired from 2014-2015.